TDBwriter/orderOfTheOpenBook/LevelOne/001-TheFightingMood.md

 She shook her head with a shrug.
 "No, nothing like that.
 He is wonderful, and it is a smart match.
 I just feel...resistant, somehow.
 As if, I am merely the deed to this kingdom that he must accept in order to rule it."

 Reaching her rooms, they faced each other.
 She continued, "We are unbalanced.
 The rumors say he is quite the politician, already building respect in nearby courts.
-I'll not be arm candy the rest of my eventless life."
+I would be just a bearer of heirs the rest of my eventless life."

 Faxanadu chuckled and drew her close in a warm embrace.
 He kissed her forehead lovingly.
 "Sweet, wise, Ari.
 You never could abide being told what to do...I have had similar concerns.
 Not for you, in this way you mention, but for the kingdom.
 It does feel a bit like giving it all away."
 He pulled away with a wide smile and brushed away the hair that wasn't actually falling into her face.
 "The world moves and we make our best choices amidst the waves.
 Go prepare for your day, and while the ladies do their best with your face to keep me out of trouble, consider the what arguments you might bring before your father that could delay this union until the kingdoms can join on equal footing."